yTakkar/Handy-Copy/README.md

 # Handy-Copy
-A handy way to copy anything to clipboard when clicked in a fun way.
+A handy way to copy anything to clipboard.
 Screenshots below!!

 # Quick links
 1. [Screenshots](#screenshots)